griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 ```

-The we can produce alluvial plots which compares the clone between samples.
+Then we can produce alluvial plots that compare the clone between samples.
 We don't expect to see much similarity because each sample is from a different mouse.

 ```R
 # We can also look at clones between samples